The College of Southern Maryland offers several orientation options for students. Each is outlined below.

 The College of Southern Maryland’s Student Success Center provides a comprehensive system of student support services which includes peer and online tutoring, skills improvement software, testing, and services to students with disabilities.
 For more information, visit the Student Success Center at the La Plata Campus or contact the Student Services director at the Leonardtown or Prince Frederick campus.

 Testing is available at all three campuses.
-The Waldorf Center for Higher Education offers placement testing by appointment only.
+The Waldorf Center for Higher Education offers placement testing only.
 Entry-level assessment of basic skills is provided through the college’s placement program.
 (See also Placement Procedures.)
 Students may earn credit through DSST (formerly DANTES), CLEP, and departmental examinations.
 (See also Credit for Prior Learning.)
 The La Plata Campus Testing Center offers ACT, SAT, LSAT, PRAXIS, GRE, TOEFL, Pearson Vue, and Certiport Testing.
-Information for these tests can be found on the college’s web site .
+Dates for these tests can be found on the college’s web site .

 Tutoring and Supplemental Instruction